San Diego State University (Liberal Studies with Spanish Emphasis)

 Hello, thanks so much for viewing my profile page.

 Children mean so much to me!
 For this reason, I have dedicated my entire life's work to their academic success and social development.
-I have been tutoring for WyzAnt for four years and have taught every grade at the elementary school level for sixteen.
+I have been tutoring for WyzAnt for five years and have taught every grade at the elementary school level for sixteen.
 I have a Master's degree in Education as well as a Certificate in Autistic Behavioral Therapy.

 I dedicated the last five years of my teaching to instruct the incredible children that were two or more years below grade level.
 I then learned I had the amazing ability to encourage struggling children to become and do their very best; which often times exceeded grade level expectations.
 I also built upon their own unique strengths which gave them the confidence they needed to learn and implement new skills.